-With respect to the Authority's multi-family mortgage loans which are (i) insured, guaranteed, supplemented or assisted in any way by the federal government (including any HUD program or related program) or administered by any federal agency or (ii) purchased or securitized by Fannie Mae or Freddie Mac, it appears the CARES Act provides that, if such mortgage loan was current as of February 1, 2020 and is not for temporary financing (i.e., not a construction loan), until the earlier of the termination of the Outbreak or December 31, 2020, the borrower may request a 30-day payment forbearance, and up to two additional 30-day forbearances.
-During the period of any such forbearance, the borrower may not evict any tenant solely for nonpayment of rent.
-Such provisions are in addition to actions previously taken by the Federal Housing Finance Agency, which announced that Fannie Mae and Freddie Mac would offer mortgage loan forbearance to multifamily property owners on the condition that they suspend all evictions for renters who cannot pay their rent because of the COVID-19 pandemic.
-A number of the Authority's multi-family borrowers may be eligible to request such forbearances, and if such forbearances are granted, the Authority cannot predict the impact on the Authority's financial condition, operations and cash flow.
-But see also "Delinquencies and Foreclosures; Risk of Loss; Forbearance" in "The Multi-Family Program" for a description of a voluntary program the Authority is offering its borrowers that is expected to include forbearance of principal and interest for up to three months.
-The Authority expects a majority of the Authority's multi-family borrowers to request to participate in such voluntary program and the Authority cannot predict the impact of such forbearances on the Authority's financial condition, operations and cash flow.
+The CARES Act also provided borrowers a right to forbearance periods from 30 days to a possible maximum of 90 days for multi-family mortgage loans (i) insured, guaranteed, supplemented or assisted in any way by the federal government (including any HUD program or related program) or administered by any federal agency or (ii) purchased or securitized by Fannie Mae or Freddie Mac, so long as such mortgage loan was current as of February 1, 2020 and was not for temporary financing (i.e., not a construction loan).
+In addition, the FHFA announced that Fannie Mae and Freddie Mac would offer mortgage loan forbearance to multifamily property owners on the condition that they suspend all evictions for renters who cannot pay their rent because of the COVID-19 pandemic and will continue providing these protections through June 30, 2021.
+However, as described in "Delinquencies and Foreclosures; Risk of Loss; Forbearance" in "The Multi-Family Program," the Authority created a voluntary program for its multi-family borrowers offering forbearance of principal and interest for up to three months, and this was the forbearance program the Authority's multi-family borrowers used.
+See "Delinquencies and Foreclosures; Risk of Loss; Forbearance of principal and interest for up to three months, and this was the forbearance program the Authority's multi-family borrowers used.
+See "Delinquencies and Foreclosures; Risk of Loss; Forbearance" in "The Multi-Family Program," for information on such participation.
+The Authority may choose to offer a similar forbearance program if in its judgement conditions call for it and the federal government may by some means extend or renew the rights of certain borrowers to request a forbearance agreement.
+The Authority cannot predict the impact of such forbearances on the Authority's financial condition, operations and cash flow.

-In addition to the limitations on eviction described above, the CARES Act also appears to create a moratorium on evictions for borrowers whose loans are described in (i) in the immediately preceding paragraph or whose developments are receiving one or more of the following federal support: Section 8 project-based housing assistance, FHA insurance, Section 236 multifamily rental housing assistance, a HOME loan, or federal Low Income Housing Tax Credits.
-The moratorium prohibits such borrowers from initiating eviction proceedings, including giving a notice to vacate to tenants, on the ground of non-payment of rent or other fees or charges, for 120 days, starting March 27, 2020, and after that period they cannot evict the tenants until at least 30 days after providing a notice to vacate.
+In addition to the limitations on eviction described above, the CARES Act also created a moratorium on evictions for borrowers whose loans are described in (i) in the immediately preceding paragraph or whose developments are receiving one or more of the following federal support: Section 8 project-based housing assistance, FHA insurance, Section 236 multifamily rental housing assistance, a HOME loan, or federal Low Income Housing Tax Credits.
+The moratorium prohibited such borrowers from initiating eviction proceedings, including giving a notice to vacate to tenants, on the ground of non-payment of rent or other fees or charges, for 120 days, starting March 27, 2020, and after that period they cannot evict the tenants until at least 30 days after providing a notice to vacate.
 The full impact of such prohibition on evictions on the Authority's financial condition, operations and cash flow is unknown.
-See Appendix E for a description of the Authority's multifamily mortgage loan portfolio that it services.
+See Appendix E for a description of the Authority's multi-family mortgage loan portfolio that it services.